telerik/blazor-docs/knowledge-base/dropdowns-readonly-struct-error.md

 When using the combo box component when the desired data is list of readonly structs there is a null reference exception and the combo box does not work.

 ## Error Message
-A typical error would be null reference exception like the one below
+A typical error would be null reference exception like the one below:

 ```
 NullReferenceException: Object reference not set to an instance of an object.